bibixx/pjatk-ical-sync/README.md

   ```bash
   yarn start
   ```
 4. Add the calendar subscription to your calendar app of choice.
 The url for the subscription is `http://localhost:3000`.
-For additional options to this endpoint please see the [Options section](#options)
+For additional options to this endpoint please see the [Options section](#options).
     * Apple Calendar: [support.apple.com](https://support.apple.com/en-us/HT202361)
     * Google Calendar, _Use a link to add a public calendar_ section: [support.google.com](https://support.google.com/calendar/answer/37100?hl=en)
     * Outlook, _Subscribe to a calendar_ section: [support.microsoft.com](https://support.microsoft.com/en-us/topic/cff1429c-5af6-41ec-a5b4-74f2c278e98c)